Vintage Zebrakenko Bicycles History and Facts

 Jim has over 40 years of experience with bicycles and loves road and mountain biking and just going for calm cruises.
 He is a mechanic who has built custom bikes and is also very interested in bike history.

-One thought on “Vintage Zebrakenko Bicycles History and Facts
+4 thoughts on “Vintage Zebrakenko Bicycles History and Facts

 Leave a Reply